wszqkzqk/ShellHistoryConvert/README.md

-# Shell History Concert
+# Shell History Convert

 ## Introduction

-`Shell History Concert` is a tool to convert shell history between bash, zsh and fish.
+`Shell History Convert` is a tool to convert shell history between bash, zsh and fish.
 It's written in vala.

 ## Usage